 However, do note that the Bars of the Chart will overlap each other, and it will be difficult to see one set of values.
 To overcome this situation, we convert one of the bars into a Line Chart.
 Since the scale is different, both can be seen, and in this way, a useful 2 Axis chart is created easily in Microsoft Excel.

-If you wish to make a 2 Axis Chart in Microsoft Excel 2007 or Excel 2010, just follow this fairly simple process:
+If you wish to make a 2 Axis Chart in Microsoft Excel 2007 or Excel 2010 or Excel 2013, just follow this fairly simple process:

 - Select the Data to be plotted.You can use this Example Worksheet to practice creating the 2 Axis Chart.